phpfyi/fx/README.md

 ### Flex

 Used to turn an element into a flex container for child elements.
+Container classes already have flex rules applied.
+Use col classes on child elements of flex.

 ```css
 .flex /* flex child elements */